International Training Programme – Disaster Risk Management

 How to apply

-For more information about the training programme, admission requirement and application process; see the programme brochure.
+For more information about the training programme, admission requirement and application process; see the programme brochure and application form.